GibsonDisaster/Carrie-Programming-Language/README.md

 ## Getting Started

 Compiler is not working yet.
+For the foreseable future after I get the compiler working, you will need to write your carrie code in Src.hs as to avoid the IO Monad and all the trouble that comes from the IO String type.

 ## How It Works